Logo

 In the LP mini-series we learned how to optimize linear objectives subject to linear constraints, and we saw that LP solvers can handle millions of variables in seconds.
 But LP has a fundamental limitation: it assumes that decision variables can take any real value.
 In many real-world problems, this assumption does not hold.
 You cannot build 2.7 factories, assign 0.4 of a worker to a shift, or ship 3.14 containers to a warehouse.

 Integer Programming (IP) addresses this by requiring some or all decision variables to take integer values.
 This seemingly small change — from x0x \geq 0 to xZ0x \in \mathbb{Z}_{\geq 0} — makes the problem dramatically harder.
-LP can be solved in polynomial time; IP is NP-hard in general.
-Yet IP is indispensable in practice: scheduling, logistics, network design, and countless other applications require discrete decisions.

 Definitions